nsarpangala/truss_network_spectral_node/README.md

 Contributions are welcome!
 Please fork the repository and submit pull requests for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Contact

-For any questions or issues, please open an issue on GitHub or contact the repository owner.
+For any questions or issues, please open an issue on GitHub or contact the repository owner Niranjan Sarpangala <niras at sas dot upennn dot  edu> or Eleni Katiifori <katifori at sas dot upenn dot edu>

+## Contributors
+Niranjan Sarpangala, Sean Fancher, Prashant Purohit, Eleni Katifori Univerity of Pennsylvania, Philadelphia